The Cheapest Way to Lay Artificial Grass: A Comprehensive Guide to Affordable, Durable Installations

 Building a Stable, Affordable Base

-Begin by excavating the soil to a depth of 3–4 inches, then thoroughly compact the base material using a rented plate compactor to create a firm, level surface that prevents shifting and promotes water runoff.
-This approach balances affordability with structural integrity, ensuring a stable foundation for your artificial lawn.
+Begin by excavating the soil to a depth of 3–4 inches, then spread the base material evenly and compact it thoroughly using a rented plate compactor.
+A properly compacted base creates a firm, level surface that prevents shifting and promotes effective water runoff.

 Simplifying Drainage Solutions